 Factors that influence your quantity

-- Target group: Men eat on average 20-30% more than women
+- Target group: Men consume 20-30% more than women on average

-- Buffet duration: Longer open = more consumption per person
+- Buffet duration: Longer service = higher consumption per guest

-- Season: Winter = more hot drinks, summer = more fruit and juice
+- Season: Winter demands more hot drinks, summer increases fruit and juice consumption

 ⚠️ Note: